stevenleelawson/mooninitesite/_posts/2015-08-06-birds-monday.md

 “Nevermind.
 I’ll see you very soon!”
 We exchanged the pertinent navigational information, and I speeded with urgency towards the terminal.

+*   *   *   *   *

 Pulling into the concrete cave, I saw her there.
 In tight jeans and boots, she was even prettier than my imagination had prepared me for.
 She recognized her sloppy knight, and I waved to her like a dork.
 I unlocked the passenger door, and she fumbled her two over-stuffed backpacks into the vehicle.
 Her auburn hair spilled playfully onto her shoulders.
 Her bright amber eyes regarded me.
 Her smile lit a fire in the lighthouse of my heart, and she thanked me for picking her up.

 Now, you have to understand, as I envisioned this very scenario the night before, I foresaw a much smoother, non-existent version of me to respond in a way that would make even James Bond jealous of my mastery of seduction.
 She would say:

 “How can I ever thank you?!” and I would reply, with ultimate smoothness:

 “I think a kiss from you might do the trick.”
 Of course, she did not say that, and my reaction was one of typical nice-guy blandness.
-We exchanged pleasantries, and exited the concrete cave of the arrivals.
+We exchanged pleasantries, and exited the concrete cave of the arriving flights.
 The James Bond inside my head laughed his ass off.

 *                     *                     *                     *                     *

 “I did not sleep last night,” she said.
 “It’s so BRIGHT here, especially painful when hungover.

 “I know- it’s just the worst.
 Makes me long so badly for the dim, gloomy skies of the northwest.”
-I drove on, trying to look as desirable as I could with my two sets of glasses; sun-over-visioncorrection.
+I drove on, trying to look as desirable as I could with my two sets of glasses; sun-over-vision-correction.
 I said helpfully, “ I think there is an extra pair of sunglasses on the back seat, if you want to use them.”

 “Oh!
 That’s great!
 Thank you!”
 She put on the sunglasses that I had gotten for free from somewhere, and continued.
 “So, all I want is enough money for a bungalow here, and a house in Paris, so I think I have my million-dollar idea: People like reality shows, right?”